 This gallery of succulent-topped pumpkin design ideas are mostly by Laura Eubanks of Design for Serenity, who pioneered the concept in 2011.
 It caught on immediately, becoming as popular for fall decor as wreaths are for the holidays.
 After several years of making pumpkins for sale, Laura now devotes her time to designing in-ground gardens.

-Use these examples to inspire your own creativity and designs.
+Here are examples to help you create your own "pumpculents."
 Have fun!

-I'll post more pumpkin photos as I run across interesting, eye-catching and innovative ones, so be sure to check back. — Debra
+I'll post more pumpkin photos as I run across interesting, eye-catching and innovative ones.
+Be sure to check back! -- Debra

 [With Video] A succulent cornucopia makes a refreshing update on the traditional Thanksgiving centerpiece, and then after the holiday, you can remove the plants and pot them.
 As early as midsummer, craft stores begin stocking holiday containers like this wicker cornucopia

 Do you like the succulent wreath that my friend Denise made during a wreath party at my home?
 To create a similar one, you’ll need about 100 cuttings, a wire wreath form, 24-gauge florist’s wire, a chopstick, and a bag of sphagnum moss.
 The form, moss and wire are available at any craft store.
 Cuttings will root right…